Blog

 4. Join a coworking passport program

-A coworking passport program is a pass that gives members access to multiple coworking locations for a single monthly fee.
+A coworking passport program gives individuals access to multiple coworking locations for a single monthly fee.
+It is typically used by those who travel often and are looking for places to stay all over a region or even the world.

 5. Create listings on Craigslist